 Wesley Sherer, PE is a Principal and Mechanical Engineer at HHB Engineers, P.C, joining the company in the fall of 2009.
 Mr. Sherer comes to HHB with previous HVAC and mechanical design experience in Nevada and Kentucky.
 He is a graduate of the University of Alabama and received a Bachelor’s of Science Degree in Mechanical Engineering in 2003.
 Sherer became a Principal of HHB Engineers in June of 2014.

-Wesley has worked on a wide variety of project types throughout his career including office buildings, K-12 schools, college and university projects, jail and prison facilities, religious facilities, data centers, automobile and heavy equipment dealerships, residential high rise buildings, libraries, casinos, industrial buildings, etc. He was also involved with various projects at McCarran International Airport in Las Vegas including a roof replacement of the A,B, & C Gates and the Central Terminal.
+Wesley has worked on a wide variety of project types throughout his career including office buildings, K-12 schools, college and university projects, jail and prison facilities, healthcare facilities, military installations, religious facilities, data centers and mission-critical facilities, automobile and heavy equipment dealerships, residential high rise buildings, libraries, casinos, industrial buildings, historic renovations, etc. He was also involved with various projects at McCarran International Airport in Las Vegas including a roof replacement of the A,B, & C Gates and the Central Terminal.
 Wesley has also been involved in the design of multiple projects seeking LEED accreditation.

 Wesley’s HVAC and mechanical design experience extends through a broad range of systems including: